LBHackney-IT/direct-debit-submissions/README.md

-# LBH Base Listener
+# Direct Debit Submission

-Base Listener is a boilerplate template application for creating for new Listener applications for LBH
+Direct Debit Submission is a boilerplate template application for creating for new Listener applications for LBH

 ## Stack